Poneyy/Viewer-simulator/data/README.md

-You need to add your data (data.txt) here, or specified the now path with -data_dir arg
+You need to add your data (data.txt) here, or specified the new path with -data_dir arg